 - If I do not choose to have an open adoption, can I change my mind later? – Technically, the answer is yes, but it is not that simple.
-When your adoption specialist helps you search for adoptive families, they filter families that have similar adoptive goals as you do.
-If you initially are not wanting to have an open adoption, you will be looking for families who prefer a closed adoption as well.
+When your adoption specialist helps you search for adoptive families, they filter families that have similar adoption goals.
+If you initially do not want to have an open adoption, you will be looking for families who prefer a closed adoption as well.
 Changing your mind after placement may cause confusion and frustration for the adoptive family, or they may simply decline the option all together, since they requested a birth family who also wanted a closed adoption.
 So, although it is possible, it can be very difficult to do so.

-The same can be said about choosing an open adoption, but wanting to change to a closed.
+The same can be said about choosing an open adoption, but later requesting to close it.
 Although it is possible, it means you are going against your initial agreement and potentially causing confusion and concern for the adoptive family and your child.

-- What if I don’t want a fully open nor closed adoption? – If you’re looking to share only a small amount of information about yourself, but still remain in your child’s life, there is a great option for you — a semi-open adoption.
+- What if I don’t want a fully open or fully closed adoption? – If you’re looking to share only a small amount of information about yourself but still remain in your child’s life, there is a great option for you — a semi-open adoption.
 With this option, an adoption professional can help you mediate your pictures and letters agreement, contact with the adoptive family, and so much more.
 You can keep your privacy while still receiving updates.

-- If I do not choose open adoption, can my child find me later in life? – In this day and age, with the technology and social media available, odds are, if your child wants to find you, they will be able to.
+- If I do not choose open adoption, can my child find me later in life? – In this day and age, with the technology and social media available, your child will likely be able to find you if they want to.
 A closed adoption makes it harder for them to do so and protects you to a certain extent, but, if the adoptive family or your child wants to find you, this is still a possibility.

 - What if I choose open adoption, but am unable to handle it? —This is a common and reasonable concern.
 The best answer is that we encourage you to be honest with yourself and the adoptive family.
 There are many unknowns with open adoption, so it is constantly a learning process.
 Certain things may trigger different emotions, and there will be likes and dislikes throughout.
 Keeping an open line of communication with the adoptive family will help you express your thoughts and concerns as you proceed through the journey.

 It’s important to think about your options and to weigh all of the pros and cons of an open adoption before you decide which type of adoption is best for you.
-If you need help, you can always contact us to speak with an expert who will be available to answer any questions you may have.
+If you need help, you can get more support by speaking with an expert who will be available to answer any questions you may have.